 - All requirements for the article title are made

-- All requirements for abstracts in Ukrainian and Russian are made
+- All requirements for abstract in Ukrainian are made

 - All requirements for for formatting figures are made